HaiDang2001VN/mmkg-pmr/vlkge/data/wikiart_mkg_v2/README.md

 | `wikiart_mkg_v2_rf_blip.pkl` | BLIP relation features | 21 × 256 |
 | `wikiart_mkg_v2_rf_bert.pkl` | BERT relation features | 21 × 768 |

-**Note:** Relation features are provided for 21 relations (excluding `isRelatedToArtwork`, which is visual-visual).
-These features are not used in VL-KGE experiments but are provided for potential future work.
+##### Note: Relation features are provided for 21 relations (excluding `isRelatedToArtwork`, which is visual-visual).
+Pre-computed relation features are never used in VL-KGE experiments but are provided for potential future work.
 ---

 ## Usage Example